 - National Probation Service - National Probation Service web pages, including the Probation Directory of National Probation Services and Communication Rehabilitation Companies.

-- Community Justice Learning - The University of Portsmouth's Institute of Criminal Justice Studies is contracted by the Ministry of Justice to deliver the academic component to Probation Officer training.
+- Community Justice Learning - The University of Portsmouth's School of Criminology and Criminal Justice is contracted by the Ministry of Justice to deliver the academic component to Probation Officer training.
 Find out more by reading the Want to train to be a Probation Officer? guide.

 - Hampshire and Isle of Wight Community Rehabilitation Company - Regional Community Rehabilitation Company (CRC) for Hampshire.